devarista/devarista/README.md

-# Hi there, I'm Arza - Devarista
+# Hi, I'm Arza.
+I'm a Web Developer

 ## I'm a Developer, Freelancer, and a Man